jesse-c/clevis/README.md

 A CLI tool for validating consistency between different parts of your codebase by comparing values across multiple file formats and locations.

-Clevis helps you maintain consistency in your projects by "linking" values that should match across different files.
-Instead of manually checking that version numbers, configuration values, or other data stays synchronized, Clevis automates these checks to catch inconsistencies early.
+Clevis is a tool that helps maintain consistency across your codebase by checking that values in different files match.
+It supports reading from TOML files, YAML files, and specific text spans, making it perfect for ensuring configuration values, version numbers, or other important data stays synchronized.

 ## Features